 .
 This legendary is better the worse your gear is, and on certain AoE fights (like Skorpyron).

 : This legendary, while being just a decent stat stick and at a low budget (belt slot), is one of the best legendaries for single target and provides a small AoE benefit due to its effect.
 In the perfect scenario, this belt will result in around a 3% DPS increase.

 : This legendary is one of the more versatile legendaries, easing your rotation and performing well if not top-tier on any single target fight it is by far the best cleave legendary.
 The only real cons to this legendary is that it is not particularly well itemized, and takes the slot of one of feral’s best optimised tier pieces (gloves) and also has some negative synergy with the 4pc.

 : This is the best AoE legendaries available for feral, however it does not have a significant benefit on single target.
 The increased range and damage of Thrash gives you a far greater gain on AoE however while the increased range will help you hit more targets (resulting in great synergy with Predator), in Mythic+ and other dungeons accidental pulling using them may occur.

 : This legendary, while not the best single target can provide a reasonable single target gain in some situations.
 The 100 extra energy you gain does not affect your ability to pool due to uptimes.
 Chatoyant has some fringe benefits on fights with downtime that allow you to regenerate more than 100 energy (being able to store more), and on fights where you can get multiple Predator resets.
 Playing with the ring optimally means treating your energy pool as if it is still limited to 100, and only going past this incidentally through procs or

 proc and additionally allowing

-to stack up to 3, the legendary is one of the better of the legendaries for single target.
+to stack up to 3.
 The primary damage benefit of this legendary in single target is being able to

 in addition to using